Patrickcpoole/simple-budget/README.md

 # Simple Budget

-Welcome to Simple Budget App!
+Welcome to Simple Budget!
 This project was for a companies' take-home coding assignment where I was tasked with building a create account form with proper validation and error handling.
 I intend to convert and build out this project using the Ruby on Rails backend and NextJS frontend to create a simple budgeting app.

 ## Table of Contents